Cameo Hazlewood

 Cameo Hazlewood is an American-raised Guyanese footballer who plays as a forward for the Guyana women's national team.

 Early life

-Hazlewood was raised in Peoria, Illinois.
+Hazlewood was raised in Peoria, Illinois, and attended Dunlap High School in Dunlap, Illinois, where she set school records in the 100 m and 200 m.

 College career

-Hazlewood has attended the Dunlap High School in Dunlap, Illinois and the University of Pennsylvania in Philadelphia.
+Hazlewood played college soccer at the University of Pennsylvania in Philadelphia.

 International career

 Hazlewood capped for Guyana at senior level during the 2018 CONCACAF Women's Championship qualification.